Measuring the Mean Free Path of HI Ionizing Photons at $3.2\leq z\leq4.6$ with DESI Y1 Quasars: Introduction

 The rest of the paper is organized as follows.
 In Section~\ref{sec2} we will briefly introduce the characteristics of DESI spectra and discuss how we selected the quasar samples from its Y1 dataset.
 In Section~\ref{sec3} we will describe our methodology in detail, including the stacking of spectra, the theoretical model and the fitting method.
 We will present our results in Section~\ref{sec4} and We discuss how our refined results of mean free path could impact the modelling of other aspects in astrophysics and cosmology, particularly the modelling of reionization in Section~\ref{sec5} and summarize our conclusions in Section~\ref{sec6}.
-Unless otherwise specified, a flat $\Lambda$CDM cosmology is adopted, with $\Omega_m=0.3$, $\Omega_\Lambda=0.7$ and $H_0=70\,\mathrm{km}\,\mathrm{s}^{-1}\,\mathrm{Mpc}^{-1}$, and all the distances are proper distances unless stated otherwise.
+Unless otherwise specified, a flat $\Lambda$CDM cosmology is adopted, with $\Omega_m=0.3$, $\Omega_\Lambda=0.7$ and $H_0=70\,\mathrm{km}\,\mathrm{s}^{-1}\,\mathrm{Mpc}^{-1}$, and all the distances are proper distances unless stated otherwise. {For convenience, we also define the unitless $h_{70}$ to be the Hubble constant in unit of $70\,\mathrm{km}\,\mathrm{s}^{-1}\,\mathrm{Mpc}^{-1}$, which is used in our display of \lmfp\ measurements.}